dandisy/webcore/README.md

     and defining tracking configuration user interaction for personalization

     Scope of Page :
-    to format a layout and styling its generally by incorporating a template
+    layout and styling UI Component generally to be a Page by incorporating a template

 3. Front Page